b-h-kim/nyt_cooking_recipe_scraper/README.md

 The goal of the NYT Cooking Recipe Scraper is to export recipes from the New York Times Cooking website and save them in a YAML format compatible with the Paprika 3(recipe managing app).
 It is crucial to emphasize that this script is strictly intended for personal use only.
 As a subscriber to the New York Times, this script allows you to access recipes you have legal access to through your subscription.

 ## Python Libraries
+The following Python libraries are used in this project:

 Beautifulsoup 4
 Requests library
 YAML library